autowarefoundation/autoware.universe/localization/yabloc/README.md

 * [external/septentrio_gnss_driver](https://github.com/tier4/septentrio_gnss_driver.git)
 * [external/tier4_autoware_msgs](https://github.com/tier4/tier4_autoware_msgs.git)

+**NOTE:** Currently, this software is assumed to be built in a separate workspace in order not to contaminate the autoware workspace.
-**NOTE:** Someday this localizer will be located in the workspace where Autoware blongs.
+Someday this localizer will be located in the workspace where Autoware blongs.
 These submodules will be removed at the time.

 ## Architecture